RSCJacksonLab/landscapy/docs/cookbook/epistasis/regression-sampled-binary.md

 `R^2` is an in-sample residual diagnostic, not evidence of coefficient identifiability or predictive performance.
 Penalized solutions depend on penalty, alpha, scaling, and observed genotypes even when fit is nearly exact.

-## Common failures

-- Observation count alone is used instead of augmented-design rank.
-- A rank-deficient unregularized request is forced through another estimator.
-- Alpha and elastic-net `l1_ratio` are omitted.
-- Penalized coefficients are described as data-identified effects.
-- In-sample `R^2` is reported as held-out performance.